BaadMaro/CTF/IDEH-2021-Writeups/History/README.md

 Decoding "kwYURONVgzTjBNR3d6WDIxNVgyUTBkRFI5Q2c9PQo=" has produce some random caracteres so probably it's the missing part.

-The CTRl_H from the challenge filename is a keyboard shortcut for bash used to delete the character before the cursor.
+The **CTRL_H** from the challenge filename is a keyboard shortcut for bash used to delete the character before the cursor.
 So we know that a part has been deleted.

 Lets combine ZWNobyBhV1JsYUh0MGFEQnpNMTlpTkRWME0zSmtOVj and kwYURONVgzTjBNR3d6WDIxNVgyUTBkRFI5Q2c9PQo= and decode it :